 From April 2025, the standard Mews Payments contract for all new customers, in regions where the service is available, includes Multicurrency.

 If your property is eligible, Mews automatically enables and pre-configures Multicurrency.
-No manual setup required.
+You do not need to set up Multicurrency manually.

-If you are unsure whether Multicurrency is available in your market or have questions about your setup, you can contact your Customer Success Manager or Mews Support.
+If you are unsure whether Multicurrency is available in your market or have questions about your setup, contact your Customer Success Manager or Mews Support.

-Multicurrency will override any exchange rate by for payments via Mews Payments.
+Multicurrency overrides any exchange rate for payments via Mews Payments.
 Mews implements Multicurrency as the default setup for currency conversion for Mews Payments.
-Mews cannot override or change the exchange rates for payments processed outside of Mews Payments such as external payments.
+Mews cannot override or change exchange rates for payments made outside of Mews Payments, such as external payments.

 Yes, to opt out of Multicurrency:

-- Click the slider switch to disable multicurrency for online payments.
+- Under Configuration, click the slider switch to disable multicurrency for online payments.

 - Click the slider switch to disable multicurrency for terminal payments.

-Multicurrency in Mews POS is available exclusively for properties using Mews Payments and Mews Terminals.
+Mews POS Multicurrency works exclusively for properties that use Mews Payments and Mews Terminals.

-If you are using Mews POS without Mews Payments, contact your Mews representative to learn how to activate Mews Payments and enable Multicurrency across your property.
+If you use Mews POS without Mews Payments, contact your Mews representative to learn how to activate Mews Payments and enable Multicurrency across your property.

 Pricing and Fees